prajith-11/recipies/README.md

 Learning to use the basic elements and tags of HTML.
-Creating a simple recipie website that navigates to various dishes recipies!
+Creating a simple recipie website that navigates to recipies of various dishes!

-PS - This is just for learning purposes.
+PS - This is just for learning purpose.
 Hence there might be wrong recipies/no recipies.